 Does laser therapy have any side effects?

-On rare occasions, laser therapy can cause superficial burns, infection or scarring.
+On rare occasions, laser therapy can cause superficial burns, blistering, crusting, infection or scarring.

-It is always a good idea to talk to your doctor or specialist about the pros and cons of laser therapy for your particular skin condition.
+Talk to your doctor or specialist about the pros and cons of laser therapy before going ahead.